 Her findings show what we (as teachers) already know, students may require different amounts of practice to reach the same skill level…but how do we keep those struggling students from keeping up?

-Growth mindset research gives us some insight into some ways to support and encourage these students when it comes to math problem-solving and includes harnessing the power of failure through “yet”.
+Growth mindset research gives us insight into ways to support students who struggle with word problems, encourage all students in math problem-solving, and harness the power of failure through “yet.”

-You might not be able to do something yet, but if you keep trying you will.
-This opens the door for multiple practice opportunities where students learn from each one along the way.
+You might not be able to do something yet, but if you keep trying, you will.
+This opens the door for multiple practice opportunities where students learn from each other.

 And what about the advanced students?

-Many of these students have not experienced failure, but when it comes to complex word problems they may have met their match.
+Many of these students have not experienced failure, but they may have met their match when it comes to complex word problems.

 To support these students, who may be experiencing their first true challenge, we need to have high standards and provide constructive, supportive feedback on how to grow.